Improve Your Home WiFi Coverage with a Mesh Network System

 How to Install a Mesh Network

-Mesh systems can be installed in minutes, you don’t need to have extensive technical knowledge.
-There are a variety of different mesh network models (Amazon Eero, Linksys Velop, Netgear Orbi, Tp-Link Deco m5, Netgear Nighthawk, Google Nest WiFi, etc.) and each one has a different setup process, but with similar details.
+Mesh systems can be installed in minutes, you don’t need to have lots of technical knowledge.
+There are a variety of different mesh network models (Tenda, IP-Com, etc.) and each one has a different setup process, but with similar details.

-- Most systems require you to download a mobile app that will walk you through an easy setup process.
+Most systems require you to download a mobile app to walk you through a setup process.
 It will provide you with easy to follow instructions.

-- After downloading the app, log into the account, or create a new one if you don’t have one.
+After downloading the app, such as the Tenda App, log into the account, or create a new one if you don’t have one.

-- Before connecting the devices, it’s recommended to unplug your modem or wireless gateway.
+Before connecting the devices, unplug your modem or wireless gateway.
 Use an ethernet cable to connect the modem to the WAN port of the main node.
 After they’ve been connected, reconnect your modem and let the devices power up.

-- Using the app, follow the instructions provided to connect the main node to the modem.
+Using the app, follow the instructions provided to connect the main node to the modem.
 You will be asked to enter the location of where the main node will be setup.
-In addition, you will need to create a network name for the system (SSID).
+You’ll also need to create a network name for the system (SSID).

 What are the Benefits of Having a Mesh Network?